aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 Alternatively, when is required LIVE remote access to the concrete data, this smart device is capable of LIVE data measurements with a **unique FingerPrint ID** (more info [here](https://github.com/aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/wiki/Validation-of-Experimental-Data-Origins:-A-Swarm-of-DAQ-devices-able-to-Deliver-Unique-Experimental-Data-using-Blockchain‐like-Fingerprint-ID-to-a-Data-Repository)) and upload directly to an open data repository, such as a [dataverse](https://dataverse.org).
 This is an important feature when considering,  for instance, **casess of legal dispute of concrete quality**.

-If you prefer, can read this project on ....
+If you prefer, you can read this project on...
 - Hackster.io website [here](https://www.hackster.io/mtpsilva).
 - Medium.com webiste [here](https://medium.com/@mtpsilva)